amydach/Olympic-Project/Readme.md

 ## Project Description:

-This project aims to create an app that can helps us understand how have the Olympics Changed Over Time .
+This project aims to create an app that can helps us understand how the Olympics have changed over time .

 Our app can be access at: https://olympic-medalists.herokuapp.com/